monktastic/hackmd/spirituality/nonduality.md

 # Nonduality, no-self, and emptiness

 _Nonduality_ has become a popular topic in recent years.
 The literature is filled with descriptions of what nondual realization is like, and on the surface, they can sound identical.
-This commonly leads seekers to assume that all such descriptions are all pointing to the same thing, even though they are not.
+This commonly leads seekers to assume that all such descriptions are all pointing to the same thing, even when they are not.

-Nondual realization actually tends to unfold in stages, and the mind's most fundamental delusion is not uprooted until the final stage.
-Nevertheless, each stage can _feel_ so unmistakably "final" that practitioners often become staunchly resistant to the possibility that there may still be more to see.
+Nondual realization tends to unfold in stages, and the mind's most fundamental delusion is not uprooted until the final stage.
+Nevertheless, each stage can _feel_ so unmistakably "final" that practitioners often become staunchly resistant to the mere possibility that there may still be more to see.
 This makes it very easy for people to get "stuck" at an intermediate stage.
-One may _feel_ "enlightened" even as the core delusion is still being reinforced — perhaps now at a greatly accelerated rate.
+One may _feel_ "enlightened," even as the core delusion is still being reinforced — perhaps now at a greatly accelerated rate.
 Even if such a person were to come across a more subtle teaching, she would likely not recognize it as such.
+She is then liable to spread this misunderstanding to many others.

 The result is that the vast majority of modern spiritual schools are confidently teaching paths that — from the perspective of traditional Mahayana Buddhism, anyway — are at best incomplete, and at worst deeply misleading.
 In fact, this problem affects many modern Mahayana lineages as well.